intel/neural-compressor/docs/source/tuning_strategies.md

 ### Design

-The `Basic` strategy is designed for most models to do quantization.
-It includes three stages and each stage is executed sequentially, and the tuning process ends once the condition meets the exit policy.
+The `Basic` strategy is designed for quantizing most models.
+There are three stages executed by `Basic` strategy sequentially, and the tuning process ends once the condition meets the exit policy.

 - **Stage I**.
 OP Type Wise Tuning

     In this stage, it tries to quantize the OPs as many as possible and traverse all OP type wise tuning configs.
-Note that, we initial the OP with different quantization modes according to the quantization approach.
+Note that,  the OP is initiallized with different quantization modes according to the quantization approach.

-    a. `post_training_static_quant`: It quantizes all OPs support PTQ static.
+    a. `post_training_static_quant`: Quantize all OPs support PTQ static.

-    b. `post_training_dynamic_quant`: It quantizes all OPs support PTQ dynamic.
+    b. `post_training_dynamic_quant`: Quantize all OPs support PTQ dynamic.

-    c. `post_training_auto_quant`: It quantizes all OPs support PTQ static or PTQ dynamic.
-For the OPs support both PTQ static and PTQ dynamic, it first tries to do PTQ static for them.
-If none of the OP type wise tuning configs meet the accuracy loss criteria, it tries do PTQ dynamic for them.
+    c. `post_training_auto_quant`: Quantize all OPs support PTQ static or PTQ dynamic.
+For OPs supporting both PTQ static and PTQ dynamic, PTQ static will be tried first, and PTQ dynamic will be tried when none of the OP type wise tuning configs meet the accuracy loss criteria.

 - **Stage II**.
 Fallback OP One by One